 Q: Will I have to pay for the vaccine?

 No, at this time all doses are being paid for by the U.S. government.
 Your insurance carrier may be billed for an administration fee, but you should not receive any bill.
+If you are uninsured, you will not be billed for the administration fee.

 Q: Do I need to be a U.S. citizen to get a vaccine?